dragon7-fc/misc/algorithm/LeetCode/[Medium] 338. Counting Bits.md

 338. Counting Bits

-Given a non negative integer number num.
+Given a non negative integer number `num`.
 For every numbers i in the range **0 ≤ i ≤ num** calculate the number of 1's in their binary representation and return them as an array.

 **Example 1:**
 ```